 I asked him about the sleepwalking the next day, but he just told me not to worry.
 It happened every night for the rest of his stay, but he never had any real explanation.
 He’d just tell me not to worry.
 Every night, he’d be at the foot of the bed, mindlessly chanting, and then whenever we tried to stop him, he’d fall to the floor.

 After the third time, I just stopped sleeping at night.
 I’d rest during the day while my husband kept an eye on him, but he went on, as normal, as if nothing was happening.

 We tried to get him to a doctor, and that was when I saw a major change.
 He’d never enjoyed going to the doctor, nobody does, but he was never so insistent on not going.
 He started screaming at the suggestion, ranting about how doctors were untrustworthy and just wanted to butcher people.
 I’d never seen anything like it.
-He began packing up his things, and when my husband tried to calm him down, Andrew attacked him.
+He began packing up his things, and when my husband tried to calm him down, Jacob attacked him.

 My Son has never been violent.
 He’s the opposite of violent.
-He was always a shy, sensitive boy, but as his father tried to reason with him, Andrew punched him, right in the face.
+He was always a shy, sensitive boy, but as his father tried to reason with him, Jacob punched him, right in the face.

 It was like he was feral.
 I had never seen him that way and it terrified me.
 He was screaming and yelling.
 Not words, just noise.
 Guttural, wild screaming.
 I tried to pull him away, but there was a strength I’d never felt from him before, he just pushed me aside and continue his assault.

 It took several attempts but I managed to finally pull Jacob away.
 As I checked on my husband, examining his bruised and bloody face, Jacob stormed out of the house, and that was the last time I saw him.